-Current status: The J Paul Getty Villa Museum reopened on April 21 and is now open to the public with reserved tickets.
+Current status: The two locations for the J. Paul Getty museum – the Getty Center and Getty Villa Museum – are open to the public with reserved tickets.
 Timed tickets are required for entry.
 To reserve, go to:

 The J Paul Getty Museum, aka the Getty, is housed on two campuses: the Getty Center and the Getty Villa.
 The Getty Center features pre-20th-century European paintings, drawings, illuminated manuscripts, sculpture, decorative arts, and an extensive collection of photographs that showcase the history of photography.
 The collection includes major works by Manet and Monet.
 The Getty Villa is dedicated to the study of the arts and cultures of ancient Greece, Rome, and Etruria, and has an extensive collection of antiquities, of which over 1,200 are on view.

 Getty Museum Online resources

 The Getty has put together a starter kit for exploring the museum’s art and exhibitions while the galleries are closed.
 In addition, you can search the museum’s complete collection of art and library resources using the tools on the Art and Research Collections web page.